Congenital Heart Defects in Children

 Not all defects are found when a child is very young.
 Some defects don't cause symptoms and aren't life-threatening.
 These defects may not be found until the teen years or later.

-Many children and adults with corrected heart defects lead healthy lives.
-But the treatments they've had or the defect itself can cause or be related to long-term problems.
+For both children and adults, the treatments they've had or the defect itself can cause or be related to long-term problems.
 These include:

 - Developmental delays or disabilities or behavior problems.